mrkkrp/modalka/README.md

 However, compared to Modalka, God Mode has certain downsides:

 * Design decisions are made for you.
 You can change something (because it's Emacs), but forming entire key map is not meant to be done by user.
-I don't mean default workings of God Mode are bad, but I wouldn't call them perfect too.

 * Its implementation is far more hairy without any additional benefit.
 You can do the same things with Modalka if you really want to, and it will always be more robust and bug-free simply because the system is clearer and more minimalistic.
-God Mode is 299 lines long while Modalka is 153 lines and most of it is verbose comments and doc-strings.

 * God Mode cannot handle situations with input methods are enabled.
 Modalka works with enabled input methods with ease.
+This may be important for users working with non-Latin languages.

 * You don't need to write hooks to change shape to cursor according to current mode with Modalka, it handles this for you.